nearform/mira/docs/cicd/README.md

 __Note:__ CI/CD assumes [github actions](https://github.com/features/actions) are used for code mirroring into AWS CodeCommit.
 See `.github` directory for more information.
 Otherwise, the developer is responsible for mirroring the code into the dedicated AWS CodeCommit or use AWS CodeCommit directly.

+For more information on available configuration options see [config documentation](../config/README.md).

 __Note:__ CI/CD assumes [github actions](https://github.com/features/actions) are used for code mirroring into AWS CodeCommit.
+See `.github` directory for more information.
-Otherwise developer is responsible for mirroring code into dedicated AWS CodeCommit.
+Otherwise, the developer is responsible for mirroring the code into the dedicated AWS CodeCommit or use AWS CodeCommit directly.

 ## Deploy Role